makingbiscuits/makingbiscuits/README.md

 - :brain: A research and analysis-focused person
 - 🔭 Looking for opportunities in the data analysis field
-- 🌱 Currently learning data analysis in Turing College
+- 🌱 Currently learning data analysis at Turing College

 ### Tools & Technologies: